JASecurity/memecoin_scout/README.md

 # Block Boy Security Console

 <img width="1916" height="908" alt="Screenshot 2026-04-10 200931" src="https://github.com/user-attachments/assets/1fc4781b-9b6b-4a5e-95a2-7249afdbb6b8" />

 A real-time scanner for newly launched Solana tokens.
-Detects new trading pairs, applies risk filters, scores momentum and security signals, and surfaces high-confidence candidates through a lightweight live dashboard.
+Detects new trading pairs, applies risk filters, scores momentum and security signals, and surfaces high-confidence candidates through an immersive retro live dashboard.

 Designed as a Solana-focused research and monitoring system, it provides live on-chain market insights and serves as a foundation for automation, trading strategy development, and security research.